shengsheng555/landsat-cls/README.md

 ### Input Sites

-The input sites are provided as the file:
+The input sites are provided in the file:

 ```bash
 ./sites.csv